Matth-D/hou_snippet/src/h_snippet/Planning.md

         <!-- - Inherit send snippet and get snippet methods from transfer classes depending on switch.  -->
           <!-- Leaving room to make the tool local.
 See dependency injection. -->

+    -add a test if no internet connection
+        -if not internet connection no buttons on the ui and just a warning message.
+Make only Library accessible.

 -------- UI

     <!-- - One tab called "Snippet" with 3 buttons:  -->